Annual Conference 2025

 12:00 - 12:35

-Breakout session: Nature and biodiversity: The economic value of protecting our planet
+Breakout session: Beyond climate change risk: Biodiversity and the economic value of protecting our planet

 Dr Ellen Quigley